chandrasekarans/MechanicalEye/README.md

 <h2>SCOPE</h2>
 EyeSpy™ consists of four sensors, two each in horizontal and vertical direction having a coverage of 180-degree in both the axis.
 This design exhibits the following features:
 <ul>
-<li>• The eye shall continuously monitor any object by its movement and follows the object until the object is out of sight or idle.</li>
+<li>The eye shall continuously monitor any object by its movement and follows the object until the object is out of sight or idle.</li>
-<li>• Whenever the object is out of sight or idle, the eye makes a move towards its home position.</li>
+<li>Whenever the object is out of sight or idle, the eye makes a move towards its home position.</li>
-<li>• The camera attached to the centre of the eye captures the image of the object being monitored by the eye.</li>
+<li>The camera attached to the centre of the eye captures the image of the object being monitored by the eye.</li>
-<li>• The design allows the user to stream the video via wireless communication in any output terminal.</li>
+<li>The design allows the user to stream the video via wireless communication in any output terminal.</li>
-<li>• A combined HMI with team 1 which enables the user to stream the videos from the cameras at the same time.</li>
+<li>A combined HMI with team 1 which enables the user to stream the videos from the cameras at the same time.</li>
 </ul>
 <h3>BENEFITS</h3>
 EyeSpy is a security camera that can monitor the actions happening in a specific area.
 The design is a proposed new idea that can be used for both industrial and commercial